ayomibamm/Disease-Classification/README.md

 |                         | recall    | 0.921672|
 |                         | f1-score  | 0.923710|

+Overall, all classifiers demonstrated strong predictive capabilities for identifying thyroid diseases, suggesting potential utility in clinical decision-making and diagnosis.
+Random Forest exhibited the highest precision (93.07%), while XGBoost and CNN showed competitive performance, with precision scores of 92.63% and 92.66% respectively.

 Further details and visualizations can be found in the project files.

 ## Instructions